 Ah yes, beaches, tacos, and endless sun.
-Isn’t that what we all want on our own Baja California road trip?
-There is so much to see and do on the Baja Peninsula and often not enough time to experience everything we want.
+Isnโt that what we all want on our Baja California road trip?
+There is so much to see and do on the Baja Peninsula, and often, there is not enough time to experience everything we want.

 We know time is short.
-We drove our DIY campervan all throughout the Baja for over three weeks and compiled all the best information you need to get the most out of your Baja California vacation.
+We drove our DIY campervan throughout the Baja for over three weeks and compiled all the best information you need to maximize your Baja California vacation.

 1. Required Documents

-This is your standard tourist entry visa and must be obtained at the border IMMEDIATELY after leaving the US and before driving through the Mexico gates.
+This is your standard tourist entry visa and must be obtained at the border immediately after leaving the US and before driving through the Mexican gates.
 Do not accidentally cross into Mexico without a valid FMM.

 Validity Period: 6 months for most citizens.